 There are a lot of great tradeoffs for your hard work: money, skills, relationships, etc. But sometimes a work accident can damage your health.

 Fortunately, many employees who suffer a work injury are eligible to receive workers’ (or workman’s) compensation benefits to compensate them for lost earnings and for required medical treatment.

 Sometimes it is best to receive your benefits through a workers’ compensation claim, while in others it may be in your best interest to settle your workers’ compensation claim.

-If you are an injured worker interested in settlement, you should understand what determines worker’s compensation settlement amounts in North Carolina, and how the attorneys of Mehta & McConnell may be able to assist you.
+If you are an injured worker interested in settlement, you should understand what determines an NC worker’s comp settlement amount, and how the attorneys of Mehta & McConnell may be able to assist you.

 Workers’ Compensation Claim Statistics

 This average does not mean you will receive that amount in a settlement, but rather gives you an idea of a claim’s potential value.

 There is no real average NC workers’ compensation settlement amount because your settlement depends on the nature and severity of your injury, the body part(s) injured, and the amount of money you earned prior to your injury.